dicusa/AI-bot-with-Python/README.md

 # AI-bot-with-Python

-This is a python project to develop an Artifical Bot which can interact with humans.
+This is a python project to develop an Artificial Bot which can interact with humans.

 ## Source Code